marcusball/case-helper/README.md

   * CaseHelperFactory::INPUT_TYPE_SCREAMING_SNAKE_CASE for `SCREAMING_SNAKE_CASE`
   * CaseHelperFactory::INPUT_TYPE_TRAIN_CASE for `Train-Case`

+## Twig

+Want to use it with Twig?
+Check out [this](https://github.com/ninsuo/symfony-quickstart/blob/master/src/BaseBundle/Twig/Extension/CaseExtension.php) great example.

 # Tests

 This project was mainly (although not completely) written using TDD.
 Tests can be run using phpunit.